-Geoff founded Leverage Research in 2011 to fund independent research aimed at improving the world.
+Geoff founded Leverage Research in 2011 to support independent research aimed at improving the world.
 His current research covers psychology, sociology, and scientific and theoretical methodology.
-He is working on tracing the ideological development of Western civilization since the Enlightenment to provide a context for understanding the current state of science.
-Geoff also leads Paradigm Academy, a startup incubator with a focus on training founders.
+Geoff writes about knowledge accumulation and research programs on his website.
+Geoff also leads Paradigm Academy, a training and coaching startup.
 He holds a PhD in Philosophy from Rutgers University and a BS in Economics from the Wharton School.

 Program Manager, Early Stage Science

-Kerry studies the methodology of research in young fields and the process by which fields develop into late stage scientific disciplines.
-As Program Manager he sets the direction for the early stage science research program and its engagement with relevant academic fields such as the history and philosophy of science.
-Previously, Kerry worked on movement building for an international charity, was a member of YCombinator’s 2017 class, and managed technology projects for a major foundation.
-He also spent a year playing poker professionally.
+Kerry studies the history of successful attempts at generating scientific knowledge in nascent fields and the characteristics that these attempts share.
+As Program Manager, he sets the direction for the early stage science research program and its engagement with relevant academic fields such as the history and philosophy of science.
+Previously, Kerry worked on movement building for an international charity, was a member of Y Combinator’s 2017 class, and managed technology projects for a major foundation.
 Kerry holds a PhD in philosophy from Rice University.

 Public Engagement Specialist and Program Manager, Research Fellows